Librarika/manual/docs/member-area.md

 ## Account Settings

-Account Settings is the section where you can update all the information of your library account.
+Account settings is the section where you can update all the information of your library account.

 * From `My Account` go to the account settings option.
 * Click on `Account Settings` button and you can see all the information of your account like below.